 The leaf blades are not more than 7 mm wide in this species and to 60 cm (24 inches) long, but often exceed the stem length, V to M shape when young, thin and soft, without hair, green in color.

-The inflorescence is a dense cylindric elongated cylindric spike, up to 2 to 4 cm long and 1.5 cm wide, with as many as 8 to 12 branches, the lower spikes having a small separation from each other of only .5 mm whereas there are distinguishable gaps between some of the upper branches.
+The inflorescence is a dense elongated cylindric spike, up to 2 to 4 cm long and 1.5 cm wide, with as many as 8 to 12 branches, the lower spikes having a small separation from each other of only .5 mm whereas there are indistinguishable gaps between most of the upper branches.
 The spikes are androgynous, that is with staminate florets at the top and the pistillate florets below.
 The perigynia are spreading to ascending.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
 The bracts that form at the base of the lower spikes are thin and bristle-like, but visually apparent.
 These are usually without sheaths.

 Seed: Mature fruit is a brown flattened circular achene with a smooth surface, with a persistent style base.
 Each is about 1.5 mm long by 1.3 mm wide.
 Florets are wind pollinated.

 Habitat: Foxtail Sedge grows from a short rhizomatous root systems forming clumps in wet to mesic conditions such as in wet and open thickets, wet meadows, edges of riparian areas and wet woods and disturbed areas.
 Plants prefer full sun but will grow in partial sun to shade.